 Nicklaus Children's Hospital has established a compliance department and program to advance the prevention, detection and correction of violations of federal, state or local law or regulations governing health care and human services programs by employees, contractors of agents.
 The compliance staff is available as valuable resources in decision making processes or to answer questions regarding the ethical conduct of practice at Nicklaus Children's Hospital.
 The Interdisciplinary Bioethics Committee is a forum that is consulted upon to hear complex ethical issues and provides directives for the healthcare team to address and to provide best practice to the ill and hospitalized child.

-The American Nurses Credentialing Center (ANCC) Magnet Recognition Program recognizes healthcare organizations such as Nicklaus Children's Hospital, formerly Miami Children's Hospital, for exceptional quality in patient care, nursing excellence and innovations in nursing practice.
+The American Nurses Credentialing Center (ANCC) Magnet Recognition Program recognizes healthcare organizations such as Nicklaus Children's Hospital for exceptional quality in patient care, nursing excellence and innovations in nursing practice.
 The Nursing Department at Nicklaus Children's Hospital strives to continuously meet and exceed these standards providing high quality patient care with improved patient outcomes and patient satisfaction.

 Safety, Opportunity, Attitude & Responsibility (S.O.A.R) which was previously known as Life Wings ™ was an initiative originally started at Nicklaus Children's Hospital in 2009 to improve patient safety.

 The emphasis of this program is enhancing communication, developing checklists to ensure standardization of processes (eliminating as much human error opportunities as possible) and creating enhanced teamwork among all staff members, ultimately improving patient safety.

 Horizon Nurse Residency Program